Street food is not all about the main course! And here are 16 reasons why

 You can add a range of sauces and toppings to them, such as dark chocolate or caramel sauce and whipped cream.

-These types of street food desserts seem to becoming quite popular over the last few years in the UK
+These types of street food desserts seem to have become quite popular over the last few years in the UK

 6. Coconut ice cream